-Making soup is easy.
+Making this kidney bean soup is easy.
 Soups can be made in bulk and stored in your freezer in individual portions, until required.

 If you’re not already making your own soup give it a try!

 Not only will you know exactly what you’re eating.
 Save yourself some calories and get the right nutrients you need, but you’ll save yourself some money too!

 This vibrant kidney bean soup is just one of my many soup recipes.